secure-compilation/secure-compilation.github.io/index.markdown

 awarded [ERC Starting Grant].

-Over the duration of the project we are looking to hire several excellent students and young researchers to work under the supervision of [Cătălin Hriţcu] at [Inria Paris] (see [open positions](#positions) below).
+Over the duration of the project we are looking to hire several excellent students and young researchers to work  at [Inria Paris] (see [open positions](#positions) below).
 We also have funding for sabbaticals and short-term visits to Paris for researchers with an interest in secure compilation.